 In OMA DM 1.3, DM Gateways with DM Client can be also provisioned using the ClientAPI between DM Client and the local application.
 With the local application defined by oneM2M, devices can be configured using service layer protocols.

-6.13.3 BBF TR069
+6.13.3 BBF TR-069

 TR-069 provides FULL support for this requirement.